Media Monitoring: The Ultimate Guide

 PR and communications agencies

-This is one group that can really leverage media monitoring to their advantage.
-In many cases, these agencies are hired to raise a brand’s profile or manage perceptions.
+This is one group that can leverage media monitoring to their advantage.
+Often, these agencies are hired to raise a brand’s profile or manage perceptions.

-It should come as no surprise then that a public relations or integrated marketing and communications agency would need to monitor media coverage of their clients.
-Monitoring their clients’ coverage allows these agencies to benchmark earned media, track the success of their campaigns, and stay on top of any negative publicity in need of a response.
+Unsurprisingly, a public relations or integrated marketing and communications agency would need to monitor their clients’ media coverage.
+Monitoring their clients’ coverage allows these agencies to benchmark earned media, track the success of their campaigns, and stay on top of any negative publicity that requires a response.

-Growing comms and PR agencies also need to acquire new clients, and part of how they how they can demonstrate the value of their services is by showing examples of positive coverage they’ve earned for their other clients.
-Monitoring and collecting these “clippings” can help bring some very persuasive proof to a pitch!
+Growing comms and PR agencies also need to acquire new clients.
+They can demonstrate their value by showing examples of positive coverage they’ve earned for their other clients.
+Monitoring and collecting these “clippings” can help provide persuasive proof for a proposal.

-Agencies can also use monitoring very effectively to seek out potential clients who are getting some coverage but could be doing better.
-Planning to reach out and pitch them?
-How about starting with some research on how they have been covered in the past, so you can start speaking intelligently about how they could improve their public relations output with your help.
+Are you planning to reach out and pitch them?
+How about starting with research on how they have been covered in the past so you can begin to speak intelligently about how you could help them improve their PR output?

 What to monitor